gzpan/Translation-on-Tars-Documents/tars_idc_set.md

 ## 1.1.
 Meaning of the IDC group

-> * According to the first three segments of the IP address, which specific computer room belongs to.
+> * According to the first three segments of the IP address to decide which specific computer room belongs to.
 > * The information of which group the called service belongs to can be modified.
 If it is not specified, it will be matched according to the rules of the IP segment.

 ## 1.2.
 Change of group information